import pandas as pd

 = (pd.read_sql_query(

-crsp_monthly ="SELECT permno, month, ret_excess, mktcap_lag FROM crsp_monthly",
+crsp_monthly ="SELECT permno, date, ret_excess, mktcap_lag FROM crsp_monthly",

 sql=tidy_finance,